NuamSkunk1/Implementing-Arm-cpu/verilog-ARM-master/README.md

 # verilog codes for an ARM-CPU
-Our group members are:
+ member:
-1. Mina Fattahi
+1. Amirreza noormehr
-2. Farhang Doroudian

-This project was done for our "logic circuits and architecture lab" class in Fall 2018.
+This project was done for My "logic circuits and architecture lab" class in Fall 2018.

-In this project, we simulated an ARM CPU that has been described in "Computer Organization and Design (ARM edition)" book by Patterson, using verilog HDL codes.
+In this project, I simulated an ARM CPU that has been described in "Computer Organization and Design.